Kidapawan: Transportation

 Kidapawan is the transportation hub of eastern Cotabato province.
 It is the main highway junction for all of the province's eastern municipalities that are not situated on or passed through by the National Highway which spans the entire east-to-west length of the city.
-It also serves as the primary gateway and road junction to the towns of the Arakan Valley, namely President Roxas, Antipas and Arakan.
+It also serves as the primary gateway and road junction to the towns of the Arakan Valley, namely Pres.
+Roxas, Antipas and Arakan.

 Quezon Boulevard, the Paco-Arakan-Katipunan Highway, the Kidapawan-Magpet Highway, the Kidapawan-Kalaisan-Calunasan-Bialong-M'lang Highway, and the Kidapawan-Ilomavis-Agco Road are the major thoroughfares of the city.

 Local public transportation is primarily served by almost 3,000 motor tricycles.
 In addition, multicabs and jeepneys provide transportation to barangays and nearby municipalities.
 Tricycles mainly serve the urban and suburban areas of the city.

-The Kidapawan City Overland Terminal caters to passenger vans and buses that serve the city and certain areas in Soccsksargen, Bangsamoro and the Davao Region.
+The Kidapawan City Overland Terminal caters to passenger vans and buses that serve the city and certain areas in Soccsksargen, Bangsamoro, Zamboanga peninsula and Davao Region.
 Public utility vans also provide transportation to multiple destinations outside the city.
-Meanwhile, Mindanao Star, Davao Metro Shuttle and Yellow Bus Line operate buses in the city, offering routes to Cotabato, Davao, General Santos, Digos and Tacurong.
+Meanwhile, Mindanao Star, Davao Metro Shuttle and Yellow Bus Line operate buses in the city, offering routes to Cotabato, Davao, GenSan, Digos, Tacurong, and Zamboanga.

 Kidapawan does not have an airport and relies on nearby airports for its air transport.
 The nearest airports to the city are Francisco Bangoy International Airport, about 115 km away, and Cotabato Airport, about 130 km away.